T

 Insider tips

-• Utilize D.C.'s extensive public transportation system (Metrobus and Metrorail) to save time and money.
+• Utilize D.C.'s extensive public transportation system (Metro and buses) to save time and money.

-• Many Smithsonian museums offer free admission, so take advantage of this to explore multiple institutions.
+• Many Smithsonian museums are free; take advantage of this to visit multiple institutions.

-• Book tours for the U.S. Capitol and White House (if available) well in advance.
+• Book tours for the U.S. Capitol and White House (if available and desired) well in advance.

 Packing highlights